Joan Robinson Hill: The Kirby Drive house and the music room

 On June 14, 1960, the Hills had a son, whom they named Robert Ashton Hill, but who was quickly nicknamed Boot by his grandfather.
 Robinson then bought his daughter a farm after she told him of her ambition to breed horses and establish a riding school.
 The property, named Chatsworth Farm, was opened in 1963, and became the scene of an annual spring picnic for Houston's doctors and their families.
 In 1965, the Hills also bought a house at 1561 Kirby Drive, a Southern colonial-style house located in the wealthy neighborhood of River Oaks, a few blocks from the Robinsons' home.

-John Hill, whose interest in music began in childhood, was proficient on the piano as well as the trombone, tuba, flute, and recorder.
+John Hill, whose interest in music began in childhood, was proficient on the piano, as well as the trombone, tuba, flute, and recorder.
 As a young man, he aspired to become a piano player for a dance band, but his mother steered both sons toward medicine.
-Hill dedicated at least twenty hours a week to his interest in music–taking lessons, practicing, and participating in concerts.
+Hill dedicated at least 20 hours a week to his interest in music–taking lessons, practicing, and participating in concerts.
 He was an active member of several groups, including the Houston Brass Quintet and the Heartbeats.
 Following the success of his own practice, he announced to Joan that he wished to convert a former servant's room into a "music room" at their house.
-Hill asked Ash Robinson to loan him $10,000 for the project, but Robinson refused as he believed it to be frivolous, and Hill already had a loan from him to buy the house.
+Hill asked Ash Robinson to lend him $10,000 for the project, but Robinson refused as he believed it to be frivolous, and Hill already had a loan from him to buy the house.

-Hill then arranged for a bank loan, enabling him to pay off the money Robinson had loaned the couple to buy the Kirby Drive house, then commissioned a sound engineer to create the music room, telling him "I want the finest music room since Renaissance Italy."
+Hill then arranged for a bank loan, enabling him to pay off the money Robinson had lent the couple to buy the Kirby Drive house, then commissioned a sound engineer to create the music room, telling him, "I want the finest music room since Renaissance Italy."
 Its estimated $10,000 cost was quickly exceeded, and by October 1968, Hill had spent $75,000 on the venture.
 One of his ambitions was to own a handmade Bösendorfer piano, the world's most expensive.
 On hearing that a local firm had obtained the Austrian company's Houston franchise, he ordered an Imperial Grand for $15,000.
 The Bösendorfer was delivered in March 1969 and installed beside a Yamaha grand belonging to Joan.
 Having cost in excess of $100,000, in March 1969 John Hill's music room was almost complete.